 In addition to her skill as a doctor, her hard work and generous philanthropy, Lilian Cooper is also remembered for her formidable skill with the English language.
 She swore like a trooper.

-Sister Gertrude Mary of the Sisters of Mercy told Lesley M. Williams for her book on Lilian about an incident where Lilian swore at a nun during surgery.
+Sister Gertrude Mary of the Sisters of Mercy told author Lesley M. Williams about Lilian swearing at a nun during surgery.

 After the operation Sister Gertrude reprimanded the doctor for her language.